bruna-genz/tic-tac-toe/bin/README.md

 Here are some tips to play:

 - The interface of this game will be your computer's terminal.
 Search "terminal" in your computer to open it.
-- In the terminal, use de comand "cd" to go to the place where you have saved the Tic Tac Toe repository.
+- In the terminal, use de comand _cd_ to go to the place where you have saved the Tic Tac Toe repository.
 For example: Desktop/Games/tic-tac-toe/.
-You may use the comand "ls" to see the files and repositories exitent in your current location.
+You may use the comand _ls_ to see the files and repositories exitent in your current location.
 - Now, use the comand "bin/main.rb" to start the game.
 Good luck!

 If your have never played Tic Tac Toe before, here are the basic rules: